• Startup Archive

 NVDIA CEO Jensen Huang explains why your startup doesn't need a traditional business plan

-In this clip from the Acquired podcast, NVIDIA founder & CEO Jensen Huang shares that he had no idea how to write a business plan when he first started the company.
-However, he believes business plans can be useful for teasing out important ideas before making the leap:
+Jensen famously didn’t know how to write a business plan when he first started NVIDIA.
+However, as he explains, business plans can be useful for teasing out important ideas before making the leap to start your company:

 “I think that the art of writing a business plan ought to be much, much shorter.
 It should force you to concisely answer: What is the problem you’re trying to solve?
 What is the unmet need you believe will emerge?
 And what is it that you’re going to do that is sufficiently hard that when everybody else finds out it’s a good idea, they’re not going to swarm it and make you obsolete?”